Tribe's Guide to

 Case law

-Law is made by parliaments in the form of legislation (called black-letter law), but it is also made by judges in the courts.
+Law is made by parliaments in the form of legislation (sometimes called black-letter law), but it is also made by judges in the courts.
 This judge-made law is referred to as case law or the common law.

 A court hearing a case is generally bound to apply the existing case law (that is, the judge-made law from previous similar cases), unless there are special difficulties encountered in applying it to the facts of the new case.
 The court reinterprets the relevant legislation, and then updates or clarifies the existing case law, to explain its decision in the new case.
 This is how the common law changes.